dotnet/samples/README.md

-# .NET Core Samples
+# .NET Samples

-This folder contains all the sample code that is part of any topic under the .NET documentation.
+This repo contains all the sample code that is part of any topic under the .NET documentation.
 There are several different projects that are organized in sub-folders.
 These sub-folders are organized similar to the organization of the docs for .NET.